GrahamJoonsar/SlugLang/README.md

 Next, the program takes input in the form of a string using the `readStr` function.
 This puts the user input into the string var specified.

-Then the string literal `$"Hi "` is outputted using the `print` statement, which does not output a new line.

-Next, whatever the user inputted is outputted by `print`.

-Finally, the string literal `"!"` is outputted with a newline using `println`.
+Finally, the `printf` statement is used to output the string literal `"Hi "` then the variable `name`, and finally the string literal `"!"`.

 File: